An individualist fights for self-determination in a landmark TV series: Patrick McGoohan’s The Prisoner, the 2002 Prometheus Hall of Fame winner

 Such explicit affirmations of individuality, self-determination and resistance to tyranny were highly unusual on television half a century ago – and sadly remain relatively rare today.

-Continue reading An individualist fights for self-determination in a landmark TV series: Patrick McGoohan’s The Prisoner, the 2002 Prometheus Hall of Fame winner
+Continue reading Individualism and self-determination in landmark TV series: Patrick McGoohan’s The Prisoner, the 2002 Prometheus Hall of Fame winner